Thiounn Mumm: A Khmer rouge intellectual who refused to be called a Communist

 Thiounn Mumm, though he confessed his interest for communism, denies ever join a Communist party or adhering to the ideology.
 He was appalled by the economic program of Pol Pot.
 Though his support for the Khmer rouge may have been more "khmer" than "rouge", the political program he penned was clearly a socialist centralized program.
 Questioned by Henri Locard, Thiounn Mumm compared the revolutionary "Khmer Rouge" project to peasant revolts of Christian Anabaptist inspiration in Europe in the 16th century.

 The myth of Angkor in nationalist propaganda

 The nationalism of Thiounn was epitomized by the myth of Angkor which became an essential component of Khmer Rouge utopia.
 Henri Locard; however remarks how dubious this comparison was:

 Beyond this propaganda, Thiounn Mumm may have had a true concern for the heritage of Angkor Wat, despite destructions and vandalism taking place during the Khmer Rouge regime.
 On May 20, 1982, Thiounn Mumm, as minister of culture and education and concurrently minister in charge of the State scientific and Technological commission of the Democratic Kampuchea, was the first to point out the threat to the historic site of Angkor that the Vietnamese occupation of Cambodia entailed.

-A living national patrimony for Cambodia

-The brilliant studies of Thiounn Mumm and his exceptional survival against the anti-intellectualism of Khmer Rouge have made him a rarity in Cambodia.
-His scientific collaborations with eminent researchers since the 1960 have made his exceptional longevity a matter of pride and an inspiration for many young Cambodians.